AlanSalcedo/PhD_Book/_build/html/_sources/log/2023/Aug23.md

 Next, we have to look at some variables used for loops that I have ignored so far, namely `UZAIRSTEP` and `istep`.

 Recall that the time differences are in vector `vtimediff`.
-This is in L2357 so I finished reading the code of to this point.
+This is in L2357 so I finished reading the code up to this point.

+---

+## Aug.
+28th - Sep.
+1st

+### Summary

+1. Updated A1 simulations to use Chiba's antenna model and put files on [GitHub](https://github.com/AlanSalcedo/A1_simulations) to facilitate their use by other people.

+## ARA 5-Station Analysis: A1 Simulations